zju-abclab/LookAhead/README.md

 - For detection, we use `contract_feature_handler.py` to extract contract features and `classification_evaluator.py` to load the trained models and produce predictions.
 An example usage is demonstrated in `evaluate.ipynb`.
 (logic located under `detection`)

+We provide a `report` file, listing all true positive adversarial contracts detected during both experiment periods described in the paper.

+> [!NOTE]
+> Addresses marked with a `*` were originally identified as true positives by our research team, but may be questionable after rechecking them post-publication.
+We include them here for transparency, but recommend treating them with caution.

 <br/>

 ## Dataset